synchro--/flappy-ship/README.md

 # Flappy Ship - An OpenGL 3D racing game
-Welcome to the frenzy world of Flappy Sip, where there's no time to ponder but only to fly.
+Welcome to the frenzy world of Flappy Ship, where there's no time to ponder but only to fly.
 Dive into a race against space-time!
 Will you be able to cross all the rings before the time runs out?

 ## Notes
 This game has been developed *mainly* as a project work for my university.
 Since it was a foundation class on CG, there was a very small introduction on shaders.
 Therefore the request was that the whole thing should rely on the *fixed* pipeline of OpenGL, now deprecated.